moses-smt/mosesdecoder/contrib/python/README.md

     result = table.query(f)
     # you could simply print the matches
     # print '\n'.join([' ||| '.join((f, str(e))) for e in matches])
-    # or you can use its attributes
+    # or you can use their attributes
     print result.source
     for e in result:
         if e.lhs: